bentoml/Yatai/docs/source/installation/yatai_deployment.rst

 The logs of :code:`yatai-deployment-default-domain` should be like this:

-.. note:: Automatic domain-suffix generation will consume some time, you need to be patient for a while, about 1 minute
+.. note:: Automatic domain-suffix generation will take about 1 minute.

 .. code:: bash